core-methods-in-edm/assignment1/README.md

 * Git is a version control system to keep track of our work and collaboration
 * Instructions for setup can be found [here](https://help.github.com/articles/set-up-git/) and [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * Download [Git](https://git-scm.com/downloads)

-## Firefox & Zotero
-* An important aspect of the class is maintaining notes and documentation on our work in bibliographic software.
-In this class we wil use [Zotero](https://www.zotero.org/) in conjunction with the [Firefox 48.0.1](https://www.mozilla.org/en-US/firefox/new/) web browser.
-Please ensure you have these both installed on your machine.
-* Once you have these programs installed you can [download the Zootero reference list for the class](https://github.com/data-science-in-ed/Tools) and [upload it into Zotero](https://www.zotero.org/support/getting_stuff_into_your_library)
-        The file hudk4050-references.rdf contains bibliographic information for references used this semester.
-          1. Download the the this repository by clicking the green button in the top right and selecting "Download Zip"
-          2. Extract the hudk4050-references.rdf file
-          3. Import the hudk4050-references.rdf file into Zotero according to the instructions [here](https://www.zotero.org/support/getting_stuff_into_your_library).

 ## Connecting Git-Github-RStudio